 As you are not siloed in your own company bubble, Consultancies are an excellent way to see how digital works best (or does not) across different organisations.
 This bird’s eye perspective is also appealing to Project Managers and clients if you want to switch tracks in the future.

 Being at the forefront of Construction 4.0 means that as the industry catches up with others, so your skills become more transferable.

 Data science is a good example.
 Tier 1s are becoming more data centric and many are now advising clients on how to make data centric decisions when procuring, building and operating their assets.
 Leading teams and innovating in data science is not exclusive to the construction industry.
 Relevant experience opens doors in many other sectors, creating more opportunity for you to maximise your career.

-When you are comfortable that you have a good idea of what the ‘perfect’ career looks and feels like FOR YOU, and you have a good idea of your destination, you can start building your career path.
+When you are comfortable that you have a good idea of what the ‘perfect’ career looks and feels like FOR YOU, and you have a good idea of your destination, you can start building your career map.
 Step 2 is about making sure you do not make a false start:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.